ibm-cloud-docs/api-handbook/changes/compatibility.md

 *  Expanding possible values for a property in a response schema; for example, a new value in an enumeration, a lower minimum or higher maximum, or a more permissive string pattern.
+*  Expanding the types of resources that could be referenced by an `href` or embedded reference schema within the context of another resource.
 *  Adding a new required property to a previously unsupported variant of a request schema[^new-required-property].
 *  Reducing acceptable values for a property for a previously unsupported variant of a request schema[^reducing-acceptable-values].
-*  Expanding the types of resources that could be referenced by an `href` or embedded reference schema within the context of another resource.

-#### Changing default values
-{: #changing-default-values}
+*  Changing the default value for a property for a previously unsupported variant of a request schema.

-Additionally, a default value for a property in a request MAY be changed if the new default has no increase in price or regressions in performance or supported features at the time of the change.

-For example, the default pricing profile for a new resource may be changed if the new default is considered better in all respects and is an equal or lower price at the time of the change.
+Additionally, a default value for a property in a request MUST NOT be changed if the new default increases the price, regresses performance, or regresses the supported features at the time of the change.
+For example, the default pricing profile for a resource MUST NOT be changed if the new default is a regression in any respect, or is higher price at the time of the change.
 (The profile that was previously default may be made less expensive at the same time, or after, but not before the change.)

 #### Resolving API definition errata
 {: #resolving-api-definition-errata}